 DFC grantees are required to work toward these two goals as the primary focus of their Federally-funded effort.

-Since 1998, ONDCP has awarded approximately 2,000 DFC grants, with up to 30 new awards expected in FY 2012.
-Grants have been awarded to communities from every region in the nation including rural, urban, suburban, and tribal communities.
-Additional grantee information is available on the DFC website at www.whitehouse.gov/ondcp/Drug-Free-Communities-Support-Program.
+Since 1998, ONDCP has awarded approximately 1,750 DFC grants, with an estimated 75 new awards expected in FY 2011.
+Grants have been awarded to communities from every region in the nation and include rural, urban, suburban, and tribal communities.
+Additional grantee information is available on the DFC website at http://www.whitehousedrugpolicy.gov/dfc.

 Statutory Eligibility Requirements, written into the DFC Act, are inherent in the DFC Program.
-(See Table 2 of this RFA: Statutory Eligibility Requirements).
+(See Table 2: Statutory Eligibility Requirements of this RFA).
 Please read the Statutory Eligibility Requirements carefully and provide the information necessary to meet the requirements in Attachments 1-8 of your application.
 Failure to meet any single eligibility requirement will cause the application to be deemed ineligible, and the application will not move forward to Peer Review.
 Should your application fail to meet the eligibility requirements, the person listed as the contact person on the Application for Federal Assistance will receive a letter stating why the application was deemed ineligible.
 No new materials or information may be added to the original application after it has been submitted.
 Final authority lies with the DFC Administrator to determine the eligibility of an application.

-All DFC applications will be jointly screened by ONDCP and SAMHSA to determine whether each applicant meets all the DFC Program eligibility requirements contained in Table 2 of this RFA.
-In addition, the non-profit status of the grantee/legal applicant (if applicable) will be verified along with its ability to fiscally manage Federal funds.
+All DFC applications will be jointly screened by ONDCP and SAMHSA to determine whether each applicant meets all the DFC Program eligibility requirements contained in Table 2.
+In addition, the non-profit status of the grantee organization will be verified along with its ability to fiscally manage Federal funds.
 Applications submitted by eligible coalitions that demonstrate they meet all requirements will then be scored through a Peer Review process according to the evaluation criteria described in Part V of this RFA, Application Review Information.

-Table 2 of this RFA contains a summary of the Statutory Eligibility Requirements and the minimum documentation applicants must provide to meet the eligibility criteria.
-The “Where to Document” section in the following table shows applicants where to include the required information in their applications (e.g., as an attachment, in the Project Narrative, in the Budget Narrative).
+contains a summary of the Statutory Eligibility Requirements and the minimum documentation applicants must provide to meet the eligibility criteria.
+“Where to Document” section in the following table tell applicants where to include the required information in their applications (e.g., as an attachment, in the Project Narrative, in the Budget Narrative).
 Each year, DFC grantees must demonstrate compliance with all of the Statutory Eligibility Requirements to be considered for continued funding.